duckfuss/duckfuss.github.io/CallumIsWrong.md

 	- police feel it's ok to do shit like this
 	- police hire ppl like you (jk-ish)
 - If the very ppl we are supposed to report racism to, are **overflowing** with it, how tf do you expect the problem to even **start** going away?
-	- ooh good question, should we:
+	- ooh good question🙋, should we:
 		1. wait till society somehow changes on it's own?
 		2. deny the problem ever existed?
 		3. engage in peaceful protest and force ppl to listen?